 This is a collection of sorting algorithms, in C. All the examples are thoroughly tested using random input generation and assertions, there are no known bugs.
 I've been using these, especially the fastest ``sedgesort'', in production code.

-Licensing: This code is released under the GNU GPL.
-You are free to use it in any way as long as you comply with the GNU GPL (General Public License) version 2 which you can find at gnu.org.
+Licensing: This code is released under the GNU GPL (General Public License) version 2 which you can find at gnu.org.

-The source of these algorithms are classic algorithms and C texts/books which I most highly recommend.
-In some cases I had to convert the original pseudocode to the 'C' programming language to make it actually work (Note: Sedgewick, "Algorithms in C" wasn't yet published when I wrote this code (way back in the 1980's).
+The source of these algorithms are classic algorithms and C texts/books which I highly recommend.
+In some cases I had to convert the original pseudocode to the 'C' programming language to make it actually work (Note: Sedgewick, "Algorithms in C" wasn't yet published when I wrote this code - way back in the 1980's.
 I used the First edition which used pseudocode for all examples).
 In addition I have introduced some minor modifications to the code over time to improve style, readability, and efficiency and added a unit-test suite to ensure correctness:

 - Robert Sedgewick: Algorithms in C:

 - Kernighan & Ritchie: The C Programming Language

 All the sorting routines are "internal" sorts, i.e. they assume your sorted data is in memory.
 When sorting big arrays that do not fit in memory on virtual memory systems, performance may suffer significantly.